MohammadElokour/TrekWorld/README.md

 ## Usage

 > As a user, simply download the app, login with your google account and you are up and running!.
-On the other hand as a developer download flutter, and download android studio make sure flutter plugin is installed and start editing within android studio or with your prefered editor.
+> As a developer download flutter and android studio, make sure flutter plugin is installed and start editing within android studio or with your prefered editor.

 ## Requirements

-- flutter
+- Installing Flutter
-- Android Studio
+- Installing Android Studio
-- firebase
+- Integration with Firebase

 ## Development